Do you have a thyroid disorder? Or rather, do you suspect

 Whether it’s poor gut health, nutrient deficiencies, or inflammation, we are here to support and guide you in your healing journey.

-Learn more about our treatment programs here.
-All of our functional medicine plans include a thyroid lab panel which assesses this T4 to T3 conversion (including our new wellness consult with labs before your visit!).
+, we include a thyroid lab panel which assesses this T4 to T3 conversion among our Root lab testing panel.
 Because we know that up to 60% of people with thyroid disease are unaware of their condition, we feel this is an important screening test!
-(5)
+(6